Department website: https://krieger.jhu.edu/film-media/

 Writing Intensive

-Introduction to Cinema provides an overview of American and international cinema from thepost World War II era to the present.
-Through lectures and discussion, weekly screenings, andintensive visual analysis of individual films, we will explore the aesthetic, cultural, political, andeconomic forces that have shaped the art and industry of film over the past 70 years.
-Regularquizzes, writing assignments, class participation required.
+Introduction to Cinema provides an overview of American and international cinema from 1960 to the present.
+Through lectures and discussion, weekly screenings, and intensive visual analysis of individual films, we will explore the aesthetic, cultural, political, and economic forces that have shaped the art and industry of film over the past 60 years.
+Regular quizzes, writing assignments, class participation required.
 Mandatory film screenings.
-Lab Fee $50.

 Writing Intensive

 This course is a study of the visual language used to create a moving picture.
-Through screenings and discussion of films, videos, and related readings, students will develop a visual critical facility and will demonstrate this facility in a few response papers to screenings and video projects.
-The course will focus on image construction, including composition, framing, movement inside the frame and use of light as well as use of sound.
+Through screenings and discussion of films (narrative, documentary and experimental), videos, and related readings, students will develop a visual critical facility and will demonstrate this facility in several video projects.
+The course will focus on image construction, including composition, framing, movement inside the frame and use of light as well as meaningful use of sound.
 Students will learn to be attentive to rhythm and tempo in picture editing and sound.
-In-class video assignments included, in which students will work in small groups of three.
+In-class video assignments are included, in which students will work in small groups.

 This primer to screenwriting will emphasize the power of the image to deliver character, situation, and theme, and to advance even complex plots.
 Students will analyze narrative films, compose their own still and moving images with cellphone cameras, and write several short dramatic pieces to be read and workshopped by the group.
 They'll learn the basics of scene design and of screenplay format.
 For FMS majors in the screenwriting track, this course fulfills the Media and Narrative requirement . $50 lab fee.